mckayreedmoore/C-Sharp-Projects/README.md

 <h2> Car Insurance </h2>
 <p>This program is a dotNet framework MVC web application with full CRUD functionality.
 It allows for the creation of new insurance applicants and then gives them a unique monthly insurance quote off the basis of pre-set criteria.
 This program uses asp.net in the entity framework and was integrated using the database-first model. </p>

+<h2> Theatre Vertigo </h2>
+<p>This contains a code summary for a C# .NET MVC web app that was completed as a live project.
+More information inside.